aftrmarket/aftr-contracts/README.md

   }
 ```

 All changes to the vehicle state with the exception of deposits are handled through the voting functions.
-When a vote is proposed, the contract checks to see if the vehicle is owned by a single member or a DAO.
+When a vote is proposed, the contract checks to see if the vehicle is owned by single or multiple members.
 If the ownership is single, then the vote processes immediately without requiring passed votes.
-If the ownership is DAO, then the contract using the voting system settings (votingSystem, voteLength, and quorum) to process the vote.
+If the ownership is multiple, then the contract using the voting system settings (votingSystem, voteLength, and quorum) to process the vote.
 If the vote passes, then the contract makes the proposed change to the vehicle.

 **Vote Types**
 - mint - A vote to mint vehicle tokens (tokens on the balance object).